 The main rule is that, by law, you may expect to fully enjoy your rented property.
 If issues occur that impend this legal right, your landlord/lady will have to fix them.
 The landlord is in charge of all large defects such as maintenance and leakage.

 It is important for you to carefully inspect your ‘home to be’ before or when you move in, preferably together with your landlord.
 This way there can be no misunderstandings over the state of property.
 You can point out the defects that need to be fixed.
 Of course the landlord is accountable for defects he knew about but ‘forgot’ to tell you.
-(Advise for the landlords among you: make sure to keep up with maintenance and correct problems quickly.
+(Advice for the landlords among you: make sure to keep up with maintenance and correct problems quickly.
 It will save you money and grief in the long run.)

 Tenants: small defects

 For tenants: once you have moved in, you yourself will be financially responsible for small repairs and such, as occur over the course of daily life.
-These include re-painting walls, replacing lights bulbs and door knobs etc.
+These include re-painting walls, replacing lights bulbs and door knobs etc. For a full list of this type of defects, please see (in Dutch) the Minor Repairs (Tenant’s Liability) Decree.

 Damages that you are not responsible for, can usually be claimed under your household insurance policy.